 The order from the weapons and tactical commander made Trenz smirk.
 “Yes.
 I’m ordering you to delete the audio.”

 Clalls almost laughed at the absurdity of the directive.
 It was a part of the honor code, and both males in the elevator should have known that.
 “Sure, I can delete, it’s not like it’s the only piece of damaging evidence I have.”
-Then, just to bring home his point, he looked at the weapons and tactical commander and said, “That goes for you and Tenvv, too.”
+Then, just to bring home his point, he looked at the weapons and tactical commander and said, “That goes for you, too.
+I know about Heppa.”

 The Yunkin was so quick, Clalls didn’t even see him move.
 The commander wrapped Clalls’ neck in a tight hold and lifted him until his feet dangled in the air.